Green Beans for a Crowd and a little story.

 - Let cook on low for 40 to 50 minutes.
 The tomatoes should break down, and the beans will be tender.

-- Give the beans and gentle stir and add salt and pepper to taste.
+- Give the beans and gently stir and add salt and pepper to taste.